gogins/csound-android/README.md

   - arm64-v8a
   - x86_64

-- The [Anbox](https://anbox.io/) Android container running on Linux (tested only with the x86_64 ABI, but armeabi-v7a and arm64-v8a _may_ also work).

-For those wishing to develop the same Csound compositions on both Android and Linux, Anbox provides seamless inter-operation.
-Csound on Anbox runs almost as fast as native Csound.
+For those wishing to develop the same Csound compositions on both Android and desktop computers, various Android emulators should work.
+The Android emulator that comes with Android Studio does work, and is recommended, but others also should work.

 ## Installation